Can Large Language Models Transform Computational Social Science?: An Overview of CSS

 \subsection{Psychology}

 As the science of mind and behavior, psychology intersects all other adjacent social sciences in this section.
 For example, an individual's personality, or their stable patterns of thought and behavior across time, will correlate with their political leaning \citep{gerber2010personality}, social status \citep{anderson2001attains}, and linguistic expression \citep{pennebaker1999linguistic}.
 The most influential personality modeling benchmark, MyPersonality \citep{kosinski2013private}, is no longer available, but in this work, we evaluate on a representative set of psychological factors down-stream of personality.
-For example, differences in personality and cognitive processing have significant impact on what individuals find funny \citep{martin2018psychology} or persuasive \citep{hirsh2012personalized}.
+For example, differences in personality and cognitive processing can impact what people find funny \citep{martin2018psychology} or persuasive \citep{hirsh2012personalized}.
 These psychological factors then exert influence over a range of social interactions.
 Humor and politeness \citep{brown1987politeness} are correlated with subjective impressions of psychological distance between speakers \citep{trope2010construal}, while persuasive techniques bind agents in social commitments, with applications in the science of management and organizations.
-We evaluate on humor, persuasion, and politeness classification in \S\ref{subsub:humor}, \ref{subsub:utterance_persuasion}, and \ref{subsub:politeness} respectively.
+We evaluate on humor, persuasion, and politeness classification in \S\ref{subsub:humor}, \S\ref{subsub:utterance_persuasion}, and \S\ref{subsub:politeness} respectively.
+We also consider \llm{s} as tools for counseling, mental health and positive psychology in text-based interactions.
+Specifically, we evaluate on \textit{empathy detection} in online mental health platforms \citep{sharma2020empathy} in \S\ref{subsub:empathy}, \textit{emotional aspect-based summarization} in \S\ref{subsub:covid_et_summarization} ,and a \textit{positive reframing} style-transfer task \citep{ziems2022inducing} based on cognitive behavioral therapy in \S\ref{subsub:positive_reframing}.